I went up the hill to visit the old man who lives there.

 and laid him down to rest, up there on that hill.

-Although raised a Catholic (I was even once head altar boy), when I was 17 I became a Bahá’í.
+Although raised a Catholic (I was even once head altar boy) I became a Bahá’í at 17.
 I had few occasions to visit a church after that, but one such occasion was the funeral of a friend’s brother.
 That church was up on a hill, but the hill of the poem is not a physical one.

 Thank you for reading The church on the hill.
 I sincerely hope you have enjoyed it and I humbly appreciate your visiting the Book of Pain.
 As always, I look forward to your comments.